Sign up and Get 15% off your first order

 Some patterns from my Zodiac Dreams quilting collection

-You can also purchase a selection of my surface pattern designs on various products, including fabric, stationery and home decor via these links:
+You can purchase a selection of my surface pattern designs on various products, including fabric, stationery and home decor via these links:

 Heidi Vilkman on Spoonflower